 Roces Fifth Element – Best Aggressive Inline Skates (Runner-Up)

 Our runner-up is the new Fifth Element skates from Roces.
 The Fifth Element boots come in a classic white color and they have a wider shell and toe box than the M12 boot previously mentioned.
-Great roller skates for wider feet.
+Great roller skates for wide feet.

 The dual-density boots on these skates are hard where support is needed and softer where you lace up.
 They come with a 60mm / 92A wheel that is great for maneuverability.
 It also has ABEC 5 bearings.